autrainer/autrainer/docs/source/usage/tutorials.rst

 The train, dev, and test datasets as well as loaders are automatically created by the abstract class.
 However, this requires that the dataset structure follows the standard format outlined in the :ref:`dataset documentation <datasets>`.
-If the dataset structure is different or does not rely on dataframes, the :meth:`~autrainer.datasets.AbstractDataset.load_dataframes`, :attr:`~autrainer.datasets.AbstractDataset.train_dataset`, :attr:`~autrainer.datasets.AbstractDataset.train_loader` etc. methods and properties can be overridden.
+If the dataset structure is different or does not rely on dataframes, the :attr:`~autrainer.datasets.AbstractDataset.df_train`, :attr:`~autrainer.datasets.AbstractDataset.df_dev`, and :attr:`~autrainer.datasets.AbstractDataset.df_test`, :attr:`~autrainer.datasets.AbstractDataset.train_dataset`, :attr:`~autrainer.datasets.AbstractDataset.train_loader` etc. properties can be overridden.

 `autrainer` provides base datasets for classification (:class:`~autrainer.datasets.BaseClassificationDataset`), regression (:class:`~autrainer.datasets.BaseRegressionDataset`),